yaqwsx/KiKit/doc/panelization.md

 makeFrame(self, width, hspace, vspace)
 ```
 Build a frame around the board.
 Specify width and spacing between the
 boards substrates and the frame.
-Return frame cuts
+Return a tuple of vertical and
+horizontal cuts.

 #### `makeFrameCutsH`
 ```